How to Let Go of an Employee

 Create a Warning System

 It’s important to create a warning system regarding fireable offenses.
 One example is an employee gets three strikes for missing a shift without notice before getting fired.
 It’s also important to note any exceptions to this rule.
 By creating a warning system, employees become aware of the consequences of their actions.
-In addition, a written warning system levels the playing field for managers who have favorite employees and tend to give them more leniency than others.
+In addition, a written warning system levels the playing field for managers who have favorite employees.

 Document All Problems

-Whether you are an at-will employer or not, it doesn’t hurt to document the reasons along the way of why you are releasing an employee.
-This means recording when they miss a shift, give their friends a free drink at the bar, or simply if someone was hired to be a seasonal-only employee.
+Whether you are an at-will employer or not, it doesn’t hurt to document employee problems.
+These documents come in to play when you are firing an employee.
+This means recording missed shifts, give away freebies, or simply if someone was hired to be a seasonal employee.
 It’s important to document and store all of this information in a secure place in your office that isn’t accessible to other employees.

-In addition, if it’s an employee you enjoyed having around, but must let go for budgetary reasons, consider offering to write a letter of recommendation or your approval to be used as a reference.
+In addition, if it’s an employee you enjoyed having around, consider offering approval to be used as a reference.
+Or, you could preemptively write them a letter of recommendation.

 Check with Legal

 Most states and companies have an “at will” employment cause.
 By definition, this means that an employee can be dismissed by an employer for any reason, or without “just cause” for termination, and without warning, as long as the reason is not illegal (e.g. firing because of the employee’s race, pregnancy status, religion, etc).
-However, before going through with releasing an employee, check with your company’s legal team or provided documents on letting go of employees to ensure you are not violating any statutory, implied-in-law, or public policy rules.
-You may need to release an employee at a specific time, provide specific documents, have a second person present, or more in case the employee retaliates.
+However, before going through with releasing an employee, check with your company’s legal team or provided documents.
+You will need to ensure you are not violating statutory, implied-in-law, or public policy rules.
+You may need to release an employee at a specific time, have a second person present, or more in case the employee retaliates.

 In conclusion, letting go of either a terrible employee or an exceptional one is never easy, even for seasoned managers.
-By setting yourself up for success from the beginning with outlined policies and expectations for employees, you can ease the pain of letting go of an employee.
+Set yourself up for success with outlined policies and expectations for employees.
+Doing so will ease the pain of letting go of an employee.
 To ensure you only hire great applicants the first time around, learn more about our Applicant Matching System.

 Before making your next hire, ensure they are what you are looking for with our guide on How to Identify Action-Oriented Applicants.